finos/FDC3/docs/api/ref/DesktopAgent.md

 Using `raiseIntentForContext` is similar to calling `findIntentsByContext`, and then raising an intent against one of the returned apps, except in this case the desktop agent has the opportunity to provide the user with a richer selection interface where they can choose both the intent and target app.

 Returns an `IntentResolution` object with details of the app that was selected to respond to the intent.
-If the application that resolves the intent returns a promise of Context data, this may be retrieved via the `getResult()` function of the IntentResolution object.
-If an error is thrown by the handler function, the promise returned is rejected, or a promse is not returned then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution` with a string from the `DataError` enumeration.
+If the application that resolves the intent returns a promise of Context data or a Channel, this may be retrieved via the `getResult()` function of the IntentResolution object.
+If an error is thrown by the handler function, the promise returned is rejected, resolves to an invalid type or a promse is not returned at all then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution` with a string from the `ResultError` enumeration.

 If a target app for the intent cannot be found with the criteria provided, an `Error` with a string from the [`ResolveError`](Errors#resolveerror) enumeration is returned.